sharetribe/flex-docs/src/docs/concepts-extended-data/extended-data-introduction/index.md

 allows you to customize your public listing and user information to fit your needs exactly!

 Let’s look at listing public data in action.
-Here is a listing from Biketribe, the Sharetribe test marketplace.
+Here is a listing from an imaginary bike rental marketplace, Biketribe.

 <publicextendeddatacarousel title="Examples of public extended data">